Walk - Sharkham and Man Sands

-- Take the short cut across the headland here or walk around the point for wonderful views along the coastline in both directions, and then drop down to the peaceful sandy cove at Man Sands
+- Take the shortcut across the headland here or walk around the point for wonderful views along the coastline in both directions, and then drop down to the peaceful sandy cove at Man Sands

 Look out for the coastguard cottages here, built by Napoleonic prisoners of war, as well as the boathouse and the lime kiln, used to make lime for use as an agricultural fertiliser (see the Greenway and Galmpton Creek Walk).

-In 1985, rising sea levels made in necessary to put up steel gabions to protect the farmland behind Man Sands.
+In 1985, rising sea levels made it necessary to put up steel gabions to protect the farmland behind Man Sands.
 In 2004, however, the National Trust made the decision to remove these wire baskets of rocks and let the sea flow inland and re-establish the wetlands which had been drained in order to create the farmland.
-The resultant environment is one of the country's fastest-changing habitats as a result, and a haven for ducks and waders.
+The resultant environment is one of the country's fastest-changing habitats as a result and a haven for ducks and waders.

 It is a popular area for grass snakes, too, which swim with their heads above water but dive beneath the surface to catch their prey.

-- Turning left on either of the paths heading inland here will return you to the car park, if you turn left at the top and make your way southwards again.
-(The second path, along Mansands Lane, is about three quarters of a mile further than the first, along Woodhuish Lane).
+- Turning left on either of the paths heading inland here will return you to the car park if you turn left at the top and make your way southwards again.
+(The second path, along Mansands Lane, is about three-quarters of a mile further than the first, along Woodhuish Lane).
 From here, stay with the Coast Path as it climbs steeply up to Southdown Cliff and continues north and then east, to reach the headland at Sharkham Point.